 Whitman's Civil War MOOC-Pack

-Welcome to Class Five: Elegy and Memorial.
+Welcome to Class One: Circumstance and Documentary.
 Below you will find the materials for this class session in the suggested class progression.
 You can use these materials to lead or host a study-group or workshop.
 To download the materials, click the buttons and open the downloaded files.

 1. Watch the Video